What is involved in complying with the Franchising Code?

 The franchising code places numerous requirements on both franchisors and franchisees.
 The obligations discussed above only cover key obligations under the Code briefly, both franchisors and franchisees must read the Code to fully understand their rights and responsibilities in order to ensure compliance.

-If you need assistance ensuring compliance with the Franchising Code, get in contact with us on 1300 337 997.
+If you need assistance ensuring compliance with the Code, get in contact with our franchise lawyers on 1300 337 997.